andrasq/node-qibl/README.md

 Return the count of occurrences of the substring within the string `str`.
 If `limit` is provided and greater than zero, stop counting once `limit` occurrences have been found.
+A zero-length substring will never be found and returns `0` zero.

 ### qibl.startsWith( str, substr )